 Set amid outback river red gums and close to a number of Mutawintji National Park’s walking tracks, Homestead Creek picnic area is a scenic place for a barbecue lunch.

 The visitor centre is on your left as you enter the Mutawintji Park.
 It is unstaffed, but provides a general introduction to the park for visitors.
 It is also a good place to stop and get your bearings and use the facilities.

 The Old Coach Road drive is a piece of Australian history, following a section of the historic Broken Hill to White Cliffs Coach Run that connected these two outback towns.

 Explore one of the best collections of Aboriginal art in NSW on this day tour of Mutawintji National Park.
 Accompanied by one of the passionate guides of Tri State Safaris, you'll visit some of the country’s most sacred sites in a timeless outback landscape.

 A challenging, scenic walk over the rocky ridge of the Bynguano Range in Mutawintji National Park.

-Take a breathtaking walk along the Homestead Gorge trail for scenic landscape vistas and ancient Aboriginal rock engravings.
+Take a breathtaking walk along Homestead Gorge walking track for scenic landscape vistas and ancient Aboriginal rock engravings.
 Plus you might see wallabies, emus and birds.

-The Mutawintji Gorge walk takes you on a hike through one of the park’s most scenic gorges.
+Mutawintji Gorge walking track takes you on a hike through one of the park’s most scenic gorges.
 Enjoy a picnic at the end or simply spend some time taking in the view.